Praqma/gcp-tools/blogpost.md

 * kubectl - only *one* binary with latest version - `1.15`
 * helm - latest - `v3.*.*`
 * Standard unix tools normally included in Alpine OS - `3.12`

-**Note:** Most people use `docker` in an independent CI job - using Docker's official container image, so `docker` is not part of this image.